 ‘No you don’t mate.’

-‘First off.’
-James hung up the phone.
-‘Rex doesn’t have a fucking clue about any of this.’
+‘First off, Rex—’ James slammed his flip phone shut, then pointed the cheap model at Jerry.
+‘Doesn’t have a fucking clue about any of this.’

 ‘Text Lulu.
 She’ll tell you.’

-‘But then you gotta tell us what you would do to Ms. Xu again.’
+‘But then, tell us what you would do to Ms. Xu again.’

 James grit his teeth, finishing up with the text.
 He shook his head, then took a deep breath.
 ‘Look.
 You know what I would do. . .’

+Jerry wrung his hands, continuing on with his next thought.
 ‘Laxi.
 Zizong.
-NO. 1 MIDDLE SCHOOL.
-I just don’t care anymore.
+NUMBER ONE MIDDLE SCHOOL.
+I really don’t care anymore.
 I have fifty—what is it now?’
 Jerry counted on his fingers.
 ‘Fifty. . . four more days, then I am outta here, baby!
 Woo!’
-He pumped his fist.
+He pumped a fist.
 ‘U.S.A!
 U.S.A!’

 ‘Something like. . .’

-One fell just so that it balanced like a steeple on one of the bottlenecks.
+One fell just so, that it balanced like a steeple on top of a bottleneck.

 ‘I’ll fight ‘em.
 I’ll fight ‘em.
 I’ll. . .’

-Every living creature has this instinct, the instinct to fly away home, wired into its brain.
+All living creatures have this instinct wired into their brains.
 So where was he off to then?
 Nowhere that could be considered a place in the tangible sense.
 It was more like a feeling.
-Indeed, it is one of the more perilous forms of love that appears capable of traversing over time and space; imbuing seemingly every little thing with a cosmic implication.

 ‘Bottoms up!’